-The following new standards and interpretations are not yet effective and have not been applied in preparing the Consolidated FS for the year ended December 31, 2015.
+The following new standard is not yet effective and has not been applied in preparing the Condensed Interim FS for the six month period ended June 30, 2016.
 The following have not yet been adopted by the Company and is being evaluated to determine their impact.